thanapol2/Mean_EBinning/README.md

 - Notably, we will update the bibliographic information in BibTeX once it becomes available in the ACM Library.

 ## Acknowledgement
+- The dataset provided was obtained from the Tomo-e Gozen project of the Kiso Schmidt telescope.
+For more detail, visit https://tomoe.mtk.ioa.s.u-tokyo.ac.jp/
-We are grateful to M. Aizawa and K. Kashiyama for their useful suggestions and providing the LCs dataset from survey for Mdwarfs flares using Tomo-e Gozen on Kiso Schmidt telescope. https://doi.org/10.1093/pasj/psac056
+- We are grateful to M. Aizawa and K. Kashiyama for their useful suggestions and providing the LCs dataset from survey for Mdwarfs flares using Tomo-e Gozen on Kiso Schmidt telescope. https://doi.org/10.1093/pasj/psac056

 ## Link
 - [Our laboraory at Shizuoka University](http://lab.inf.shizuoka.ac.jp/yamamoto/)